 About the property

 Magherintemple Lodge is located in the beautiful seaside town of Ballycastle.
-An idyllic hideaway, the Lodge is surrounded by woodland and makes the perfect backdrop for a relaxing break.
+The Lodge is surrounded by woodland and makes the perfect backdrop for a relaxing break.
 The spacious kitchen and dining room are full of light, the living room is cosy and comfortable and on cooler evenings you can enjoy the warmth of a real log fire.

-Magherintemple is a truly historic property that has connections to the Irish Patriot and humanitarian Roger Casement.
+Magherintemple is a truly historic property that has connections to the Irish Patriot and humanitarian Roger Casement (Read More).
 The location is excellent only a three-minute drive to Ballycastle and all of the wonderful sights of the North Antrim coast.

 We think you’ll love

 - Extra play space in the attic for children.

 - Catching the ferry to Rathlin Island where you can go to see Puffins in the Springtime.

 - In Spring the Garden is swamped with beautiful snowdrops.

 - 1 bedroom with Bunk Beds (for children under 12 only)